 Kathryn Finney

 A layoff is the worst phone call in the worst week.
-It is also, in roughly half the cases I see, the start of a more durable working life than the job that ended.
-Necessity entrepreneurship is the most under-discussed founder origin story in tech.
+So is most other forms of job loss: the surprise restructuring, the role elimination, the contract that does not get renewed, the slow death of a startup that finally stops paying.
+Job loss in any form is a financial event, an identity event, and, for roughly half the people I see, the start of a more durable working life than the W-2 that ended.
+Starting a business after a layoff or any other job loss is the most under-discussed founder origin story in tech.
 The mortgage does not wait for a seed round, and that constraint produces faster shipping, leaner cost bases, and clearer thinking about the customer.
-This is the 90-day playbook, with the financial, strategic, and identity work that standard founder advice misses.
-For the pillar context, see underestimated founders.
+This is the 90-day playbook for the necessity founder, with the financial, strategic, and identity work that standard founder advice misses.
+For the pillar context, see underestimated founders and the related necessity entrepreneurship cluster.

 The data on necessity entrepreneurship versus opportunity entrepreneurship

 Two patterns are clear in the data.
-Necessity entrepreneurs (those who started because they had to) ship paid products faster, pay themselves before they pay other costs, and are less likely to confuse fundraising with progress.
+Necessity entrepreneurs (those who started because they had to, often after a layoff or other job loss) ship paid products faster, pay themselves before they pay other costs, and are less likely to confuse fundraising with progress.
 They have to.
 The mortgage does not wait.

 Opportunity entrepreneurs (those who started because they wanted to) take longer to monetize, often raise too early, and over-invest in the startup theater that pattern-match culture rewards.
 The trade press writes more about opportunity entrepreneurs because the trade press writes for the venture industry.
 The actual outcomes data favors necessity entrepreneurs in most categories outside hyper-scale software.